ni/nimble/packages/nimble-components/docs/css-guidelines.md

 `;
 ```

-Note: When the token is accessed as a CSS Custom Property it needs to use the `var()` syntax unlike when used in a component with the `css helper`.
+Note: When the token is accessed as a CSS Custom Property it needs to use the `var()` syntax unlike when used in a component with the `css` helper.

 ### CSS Custom Properties

 CSS Custom Properties should generally not be used directly within nimble components.
-Any css custom property that a control uses that can be manipulated outside of the control is part of the control's public API and should be defined as a design token.
+Any CSS Custom Property that a control uses that can be manipulated outside of the control is part of the control's public API and should be defined as a design token.

 If a CSS Custom Property is used completely internally to a control, for example it calculates a style inside its shadow root that it uses in multiple places inside its shadow root, then it should not be defined in the design system and should have the `--ni-private-` prefix.